ivanvaccari/openapi2pdf-cli/README.md

 - `summary.hbs`: template for the summary page of the documentation
 - `revisions.hbs`: template for the revisions page of the documentation

-You can use one of the built-in templates as a starting point to create your own custom templates.

-All template files are mandatory.
-If you don't want to render a specific section, create an empty file.

 ## Examples